telerik/report-server-docs/implementer-guide/setup/installation.md

 You can download the licensed product version from the **Telerik Control Panel** which you can get from [Your Account](http://www.telerik.com/account).
 The Control Panel is a small Windows utility which will notify you when a new version of the Telerik product(s) you have purchased is available.
 Once you download the product, run the installer to install it on your machine.

+## Installation Options
+The installation can be customized to include SDK examples in the installation folder and enable JSON dynamic compression for Report Server web site in IIS.
+These options can be selected from the *Customization* installer page when clicking the **Customize** button.
+The SDK examples show how to implement a [custom login provider](../custom-login-provider) and how to use the [Telerik.ReportServer.HttpClient](../apis/rest-api/report-server-api-client) library to programmatically access Report Server assets and control the Report Server engine.
+The JSON dynamic compression is a feature that can lower the report loading times in Web Report Designer.
+See the [IIS Configuration](iis-configuration) article for more details or if you plan to do it manually later.

 ## New Versions

 The best way is to download the Control Panel from [Your Account](http://www.telerik.com/account/):